 You will find all required forms on our website at http://barnard.edu/finaid/first-year

-5. How can I track my application?
-How do I know if my application is complete?
+5. How can I track my financial aid application?
+How do I know if my financial aid application is complete?

 6. Can I email my tax documents to the Financial Aid Office?

-7. Will failure to meet the deadlines affect the possibility of receiving financial aid?
+7. Will failure to meet the due date affect the possibility of receiving financial aid?

-After the deadline date, there is no guarantee that funds will be available.
+After the due date, there is no guarantee that funds will be available.

 8. If I receive an offer of financial assistance in my first year, am I guaranteed assistance in all four years?

 A student who is admitted to Barnard with a Barnard College Grant may expect grants in future years, provided that she continues to meet economic and academic eligibility and reapplies each year.
-No student who is admitted to Barnard without financial aid can be guaranteed College grants for future years.
+Factors that may impact a student's eligibility in subsequent years include: the number of siblings enrolled in college, fluctuation of parent or student income and assets, and family size.
+Students who are admitted to Barnard without financial aid are not guaranteed College grants for future years.
 Awards are for the academic year only.